 |Present and lies on one side of the cell||Present and lies in the centre of the cell|

 |Few large or a single, centrally positioned vacuole||Usually small and numerous|

 |Absent||Present in most of the animal cells|

 |Present but fewer in number||Present and are numerous|

 |Mode of Nutrition|

-Both plant and animal cells contain membrane-bound organelles like the nucleus, endoplasmic reticulum, mitochondria, Golgi apparatus, peroxisomes, lysosomes.
+Both plant and animal cells comprise membrane-bound organelles, such as endoplasmic reticulum, mitochondria, the nucleus, Golgi apparatus, peroxisomes, lysosomes.
 They also have similar membranes, such as cytoskeletal elements and cytosol.
 The plant cell can also be larger than the animal cell.
 The normal range of the animal cell varies from about 10 – 30 micrometres and that of plant cell range between 10 – 100 micrometres.